monoclecat/vscode_config_for_ros/README.md

 # Installation

-Simply clone this repository into a folder outside of your catkin workspace and copy its contents into your existing catkin/VS-Code workspace.
+Simply clone this repository into a folder outside of your catkin workspace and copy the files to their respective locations.
+It is assumed that the base of your catkin workspace and the base of your VSCode workspace are the same.

+`.vscode/launch.json` and `.vscode/tasks.json` belong inside the `.vscode` directory of your catkin/VSCode workspace.
+The `bash_scripts` directory should be copied into the base directory of your catkin/VSCode directory.
+`keybindings.json` needs to be copied into `~/.config/Code/User` (on Ubuntu).

-# Contents of this repository
+## Contents of this repository

 ### `bash_scripts/concat_compile_commands.sh`